project-dmaestro/data-interview-qs/posted-challenges/2020/october/09/challenge.md

 - Population size: 2500
 - Mean income (in USD, thousands): 50
 - Standard deviation of income (in USD, thousands): 12.5
-- The population wealth is initially normally distributed
+- The population wealth is initially normally distributed.

 Additionally, you're told that economic transactions occur randomly between two individuals in the population.
 In a transaction, two parties come together and there is an exchange of wealth.
 For the purposes of this question, the transactions can be modeled in the following way: